Guide to Taxation in Malaysia

 RPGT Exemptions in Malaysia

 The government of Malaysia has provided certain RPGT exemptions for taxpayers who have fulfilled a certain criterion.
-These criteria relate to the profits that can earn through the sale of property.
+These criteria relate to the profits that can be earned through the sale of property.

 • Any Malaysian citizen or permanent resident who sells property in Malaysia is permitted to receive an exemption on any chargeable gain earned through the disposal of a private residence